Best smart telescopes in 2024: Observe the cosmos for less this Black Friday

 🔎 Unistellar eVscope 2: A fantastically designed telescope, brilliant for photographers who want to get into astronomy and have the budget or astronomers who want an all-in-one system that’s simple to use and set up. ★★★★½

-We noticed that the image can sometimes lag, but the Explore mode is super helpful for astronomers at any skill level.
-It accurately shows you all the objects visible in the night sky based on the date and time you're using it, which makes the whole user experience much less guesswork.
+Although the image can sometimes lag, the Explore mode is really helpful for astronomers of any skill level.
+It accurately shows you all the objects visible in the night sky based on the date and time you're using it, which greatly reduces the guesswork.

-For astrophotographers, the 7.7MP camera might not be as good as a regular telescope with an eyepiece, but it's definitely on par with or even better than many specialized astrocams available.
-We think it's pretty much as close to perfect as you can get right now for beginner astrophotographers.
+The 7.7MP camera isn't as good as a regular telescope with an eyepiece, but it's definitely on par with if not even better than many specialized astrocams on the market.
+We think it's as close to perfect as you can get right now for beginner astrophotographers.

-Overall, there's no denying the $5000 price tag will render it inaccessible to many users, but when you think about the technology it possesses, not only for observing but also for capturing images (including a Nikon eyepiece), it's akin to one of the best mirrorless cameras on the market, so we think that although it's undoubtedly very expensive, it's worth the money if you can afford it.
+Overall, there's no denying that the $5,000 price tag will make it inaccessible to many users.
+But when you think about the technology it packs, it's akin to one of the best mirrorless cameras on the market, so we think it's worth the money if you can afford it.

 Swipe to scroll horizontally